Multi-photon Monte Carlo event generator KKMCee for lepton and quark pair production in lepton colliders: Reproducing benchmarks

 Tests of the group [A] are explained in Ref.~\cite{Kaczmarska:2014eoa}; they monitor longitudinal polarization and spin correlation effects transmitted to the simplest tau decays: $\pi^\pm \nu_\tau$, $\pi^\pm \pi^0\nu_\tau$, $l^\pm \nu_\tau \bar\nu_l$, Typically, the ratio of the decay product energy to the energy of decaying $\tau$-lepton is used.
-For the longitudinal spin correlations the ratio of the invariant mass of the visible tau lepton pair decay products to the lepton pair invariant mass is used.
+For the longitudinal spin correlations, the ratio of the invariant mass of the visible tau lepton pair decay products to the lepton pair invariant mass is used.
 One dimensional histograms or two dimensional scattergrams are used.
 The $Z$ peak region is used for the center of mass energy.
 These tests are not new and they were already used in \cite{Eberhard:1989ve}.
-In one form or another they were continuously used over all these years.
+They were continuously used in one form or another for many years.

 These tests are also available with the help of MC-tester~\cite{Davidson:2008ma}.
 The purpose of this tool is to monitor content of the generated event records by different programs and in different languages.
 That is why MC-tester is useful for the tests of group [B] and [C].
 From the generated sample event tree the branch starting from $\tau^+$ or $\tau^-$ is identified.
 If it represents a new decay channel, it automatically defines histograms of all invariant masses which can be constructed from stable final state decay products\footnote{In this case, stable final decay products of $\tau^+$ (or $\tau^-$).}.
 At the end, the list of decay channels is created and all may be compared with the results from another run, possibly of another program.
-In this way, the correctness of the decay channel choices, frequencies of their occurrences can be stored.
+In this way, the correctness of the decay channel choices and frequencies of their occurrences can be stored.
 If any of the decay channels is improperly stored in the event record, there is a good chance that this will be exposed with the run.

-For test groups [D] and [E], when monitoring of invariant masses, one has to monitor the system decaying to the $\tau$-lepton pair down to the decay products of both taus.
+For test groups [D] and [E], when monitoring invariant masses, one has to monitor the system decaying to the $\tau$-lepton pair down to the decay products of both taus.
 That is why MC-tester can be of help in these cases too.
-For the test one can select samples which are of distinct phase space regions, not necessarily close to the $Z$ peak, like in Ref.~\cite{Kaczmarska:2014eoa}.
-The impact of electroweak initialisations on observables sensitive to $\tau$ polarization can be studied in this way as well.
+For the test, one can select samples from distinct phase space regions, not necessarily close to the $Z$ peak, as in Ref.~\cite{Kaczmarska:2014eoa}.
+The impact of the electroweak initialisation on observables sensitive to $\tau$ polarization can be studied in this way as well.

 Observables sensitive to transverse spin cannot be studied with one-dimensional invariant mass distributions.
 For such tests, one can use distributions of the acoplanarity angle, as for CP-sensitive observables in Higgs studies \cite{Jozefowicz:2016kvz}.
 However, in the case of a $\tau$-pair produced from a vector/pseudovector state, additional cuts are needed.
 We think that old tests of low energies~\cite{Jadach:1984hwn} (eq.
 2.6 there) remain the best until now.
 The advantage is that $\tau$ mass terms, important for low effective mass $\tau$ pairs, are addressed for these old tests.